Inaburra School

 Inaburra School, is an independent Christian co-educational primary and secondary day school, located in Bangor, a southern suburb of Sydney, New South Wales, Australia.
-Established in 1982, Inaburra caters for students from Year K to Year 12.
+Established in 1982, Inaburra caters for students from Kindergarten to Year 12.

-Inaburra is a project of the Menai Baptist Church, however is an independent Christian school with non-selective enrolment policy.
+Inaburra is a project of the Menai Baptist Church, however is an independent Christian Religious school with non-selective enrolment policy.

 Governance

 Inaburra School is operated by Inaburra School Limited.
 The principal and all staff are employed by Inaburra School Limited.

 History

 The establishment of the Inaburra School can be credited to the Menai Baptist Church who originally wished to establish a Christian school in Menai.
 The church identified a need for a Christian school in the area due to its rapidly growing population and the lack of a government high school.

 A portable building was erected close to the Billa Road site for the use of the preschool and church in 1980, and in 1982 Inaburra officially commenced as a secondary school in temporary accommodation at the Christian Education Center at Gymea Baptist Church.

-The name 'Inaburra' was chosen as it is a local Aboriginal word meaning 'dream'.
+The name 'Inaburra' was chosen as it Wiradjuri word meaning 'dream'.
+It also uses Aboriginal names for the clubs and sports colours.